michaelbromley/skqw/docs/source/api-reference/index.md

-# SKQW APIs
+---
+title: API Reference
+---

 This is a description of the APIs for authoring visualizations in SKQW.
-For a general overview, see the [dev guide](./dev-guide.md).
+For a general overview, see the [dev guide](../developer-guide-getting-started).

 ## `skqw` object
 The `skqw` object is passed as the first argument of each of the lifecycle functions (see Visualization interface below).

 ```TypeScript
 interface ISkqw {